MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

     * Altering the materialized view has no impact on existing data.
     * New columns will receive nulls for all existing records (until records ingested post the alter command modify the null values).
         * For example: if a view of `T | summarize count() by bin(Timestamp, 1d)` is altered to `T | summarize count(), sum(Value) by bin(Timestamp, 1d)`, then for a particular `Timestamp=T` for which records have already been processed before altering the view, the `sum` column will contain partial data (including only records processed after the alter execution).
-    * Adding filters to the query (example #2 above) does not change records that have already been materialized.
+    * Adding filters to the query (example #2 above) doesn't change records that have already been materialized.
 The filter will only apply to newly ingested records.
         * For example, per example #2 above, `User == 'someone'` will still be part of the view, until dropped by retention policy or other.

 ## Cancel materialized-view creation

 Cancel the process of Materialized View creation when using the `backfill` option.
-This is useful when creation is taking too long and you want to abort it while running.
+This action is useful when creation is taking too long and you want to abort it while running.

 > [!WARNING]
 > The materialized view can't be restored after running this command.